havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

 This step could be accomplished by an attacker in a number of ways.
 For lab and testing purposes, we're going to download the C2 launcher directly and run it, but in the real world, the attacker may embed it into a Macro, leveraging phishing or social engineering methods, or any number of other ways to convince a user to run the C2 launcher.
 It is also expected that a sophisticated threat actor will find ways to bypass/evade the local anti-virus/EDR on the victim machine.
 See the note below for more details.

 <div class="alert alert-info">
     <strong>Note:</strong> PowerShell Empire (the C2 framework used by ./HAVOC in this playbook) is a well-known C2 framework that will trigger anti-virus/EDR protections.
 Evading anti-virus/EDR is out of the scope of this lab so, you will need to disable Windows Defender on your victim Windows machine in order for the C2 launcher to execute.
-You can find instructions for disabling Windows Defender here: [Turn off Defender antivirus protection in Windows Security](https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960)
+You can find instructions for disabling Windows Defender here: <a href="https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960">Turn off Defender antivirus protection in Windows Security</a>
 </div>

 1. Use an RDP client to connect to your victim Windows machine.